X

 • Social Traffic – Traffic coming from social media and the type that social media marketers use to bring traffic to a particular page or website.
 Social media networks where users typically flock are great traffic sources, depending on how shareable your content is.

 • Referral Traffic – Traffic that comes from viewing other websites.
 It could come from linking to other websites or by writing guest posts.
 When your websites are managed well, and websites start linking to yours, you may not have to depend on other traffic sources.
-Websites that keep linking to yours is also a strong indication of how your website is doing.
+Websites that keep linking to yours are also a strong indication of how your website is doing.

 Utilizing all types of traffic sources gives your website more chances of exposure.
 You can explore various ways to strengthen and make each type of work better for your website.